skittixch/corey-frontend/README.md

 To Do: include the ssh remote tunnel in the crai container. use compose and secrets for the private key.
 For now, run "remoteproxy.bat" in shell:startup

+get ai.ericbacus.com subdomain working.
+I've got a virtualhost set up in apache2, but the way it's forwarding the websockets traffic, it's throwing errors.

 according to a (Reddit comment)[https://www.reddit.com/r/sveltejs/comments/v8owzc/comment/ibruetp/?utm_source=share&utm_medium=mweb3x&utm_name=mweb3xcss&utm_term=1&utm_content=share_button], I could use this technique to pull the intermediate images while they're being generated.
 I think this would really add some wow factor